Paid Board Seat

 Board Director and Audit Committee Chair

-My golfing partner and I retired at the same time and both had houses in the Northeast and Florida so we had a lot of time to reminisce and exchange ideas.
-One morning my partner canceled our golf game and said he had to fly back to the East Coast for an interview.
+My golfing partner and I retired at the same time and both had houses in the Northeast and in Florida, so we had a lot of time to reminisce and exchange ideas.
+One morning, my partner canceled our golf game and said he had to fly back to the East Coast for an interview.
 That sounded odd because we had both just retired 6 months ago.
 When we got together, he said he hired a firm in Chicago to help him find a board seat and that he was in the final negotiations to be on the board of a public business services company in Connecticut.
 Not to be outdone, my next call was to Executive-Advisory.
-What I liked about them is the they were very well organized and did exactly what they said they were going to do, when they said they would do it.
+What I liked about them was that they were very well-organized and did exactly what they said they were going to do, when they said they would do it.
 That’s getting hard to find in this day and age.
-It took us about four months, but I got a seat on the board of a public Florida bank holding company, with great bunch of guys.
-The remuneration is great but to be honest it’s a lot of fun and I would do it for free.
-I did get a stock grant and it is probable that the holding company could be bought, so I might not have to sell my golf clubs to pay for my grand kids’ college tuition.
+It took us about four months, but I eventually got a seat on the board of a public Florida bank holding company, with great bunch of guys.
+The remuneration is great, but to be honest, it’s a lot of fun and I would do it for free.
+I did get a stock grant, and it is probable that the holding company could be bought, so I might not have to sell my golf clubs to pay for my grandkids’ college tuition.

 – Sandy D.